 Leading by Example

-Motivated female leaders will find no better place than the Kelley School to enhance their skills and advance their careers.
+Motivated women leaders will find no better place than the Kelley School to enhance their skills and advance their careers.

 Named Dean of the Year for 2019 by leading business education news site Poets & Quants, Idalene “Idie” Kesner heads up the Kelley School of Business.
 Under her leadership, Kelley maintains its status as a top ranked business school.